Polish Your Professional Practices.

 The Basic Exchange: An Overview

 This is a work-trade agreement.
-Assist Deb Schwartzkopf in exchange for studio space, & instruction in a variety of topics pertaining to succeeding as a professional artist, best studio practices, and clay working techniques.
+Assist Deb Schwartzkopf in exchange for studio space & guidance in a variety of topics involving succeeding as a professional artist, best studio practices, and clay working techniques.
 This is an opportunity to work with an active artist and to apply this information in a hands-on manner.
-Have one foot in the real world of supporting yourself, and take in the cycles and challenges of making a living as a working artist.
+Have one foot in the real world of supporting yourself and receive support from this vibrant community.
+Over time, take in the cycles and challenges of making a living as a working artist.

 What I Am Looking For:

 Dedicated to your own Studio Practice- This assistantship is intended for those looking to grow in their own practice.
-Plan on spending a minimum of two days a week working towards your own goals and two days a week as an assistant.
+Plan on spending a minimum of 2 days a week working towards your own goals and 1.5 days a week on assistant responsibilities to the studio.
 This makes having a day-job difficult.
-I expect you to be at the studio 40 hours a week (working on your own work and assisting me).
+I expect you to be at the studio all the time.

-Commitment- With this assistantship I am looking for a one-year commitment.
-Two full days a week are regularly scheduled for assisting.
-If you plan to have a day job, these two agreed upon days will need to be the priority.
-Your studio practice days should also take priority over any other day job.
-In applying for this take into account the expenses tied to living in a city.
-I want your focus to be this assistantship & your studio time..
+Commitment- With this assistantship I am looking for a one to two-year commitment.
+We work one full day a week as a group on studio needs.
+And a second day of the week alternates between individuals, group work, and independent projects .
+The studio and your commitment here should be a top priority.
+In applying for this position, take into account the expenses tied to living in a city.
+I want your focus to be this assistantship & your studio time.

 Starting Point- Please plan on starting your practice at the cone six firing temperature using an electric kiln.
 You will be able to jump forward faster by putting tests in my firings and using the database of glazes that has been tested and documented.
-Once you are comfortable using our kilns and facilities you may ask to change gears and move in another direction.
+Once you are comfortable using my kilns and facilities you may ask to change gears and move in another direction.
 I have also developed a glaze resource your make take advantage of...
+The max temp the kilns may be fired to is Cone 6.
+You may use white to buff clay in the community studio area.
+Stoneware, red or dark clay will need to stay in your personal space if that is your preference for your work.

 Studio projects are never ending.
-The hours you spend working for me will include anything from mopping to weeding the garden, from rolling slabs to entering emails on our listserve, from talking with customers at events to recycling clay, from helping paint the walls to building carts, from tidying the studio to running errands to the clay supply stores, from working on the website to loading kilns...
-Many of the jobs require physical fitness and a strong back.
+The hours you spend working for me will include anything from mopping to weeding the garden, from rolling slabs to entering emails on my listserve, from talking with customers at events to recycling clay, from helping paint the walls to building carts, from tidying the studio to running errands to the clay supply stores, from working on the website to loading kilns, from spreading mulch in the garden to helping check the honey bees, from glaze testing to teaching classes in my absence...
+Many of the jobs require physical fitness, healthy wrists, and a strong back.
 We will all be loading kilns, hauling boxes and doing ladder work.
-Please let us know if you have any hindrances to working.
+Please let me know if you have any hindrances to working physically.

 Offered through the link below...